 How did you become so popular on Wattpad?

 Hard work and dedication.
 If you're willing to get your work out there for people to read it, you need to have the drive and confidence to do it.
 No one can make you do it, but you.
 I also stayed consistent and the consistency is what attracted people to my works.

 Where can I read your reviews for your novels with the old indie publishing company you were signed to?

 Are your books available as paperback?

-Yes all of them are.
-Just head to my Amazon page and click on any book you want to buy, you'll see the option to choose paperback once on the main Amazon site.
+All of Miss Jenesequa's independent releases are available as paperback on my Amazon page.
+Click on any book you want to buy, you'll see the option to choose paperback once on the page.

 Can I see all your number one bestsellers?